 Steps to make these DIY Sewing Mason Jar Kits:

 First, I created the pin cushion on the top of the mason jar lid.
-I added a handful of filler and covered it with fabric and added more as needed to make it full.
-I picked this picnic pattern since I was using Ball Vintage Style mason jars.
-I used small zip ties and placed it around the bunch of fabric on the bottom.
+Then, I added a handful of filler and covered it with fabric, and added more as needed to make it full.
+Now, I picked this picnic pattern since I was using Ball Vintage Style mason jars.
+I used small zip ties and placed them around the bunch of fabric on the bottom.

 I then cut the fabric back so it isn't too bulky.
 The other part of the lid (shown below) holds the fabric and cushion in place.
 Then, I went and added Washi Tape around the end that matched.

-I went to the dollar store and bought seven sewing kits.
-I got extra, so I could add more to each sewing kit.
+I went to the Dollar store, like Dollar Tree (affiliate), and bought seven sewing kits.
+I got extra so that I could add more to each sewing kit.

-I then added labels.
-I added the Washi Tape in rows to match the patterns up and cut off the excess.
+Then I added labels.
+And added the Washi Tape in rows to match the patterns up and cut off the excess.
 I left about 2 centimeters of tape, so I was able to fold it back.
-They I added think blue string.
-Note, I only had yellow tabs, but if you do this, you can buy white tabs for a better look.
+I added a thick blue string.
+Note I only had yellow tabs, but if you do this, you can buy white tabs for a better look.
 Also, I also suggest adding a round sticker in the back to help keep the edges down.
 Also, these round tags were from a discontinued Avery / Martha Stewart pack I bought at Staples a while ago.

 Here is the final product!
-I made four full sewing kits and added them into the jars.
+I made four full sewing kits and added them to the jars.